 Build Distro buckets

 Buckets are groups of builds that can be automatically shared with a group of bucket members that you define.
-Buckets are a great way to group together the same kinds of builds (think release candidate builds, development/alpha builds, or even feature team builds) so there’s no ambiguity about the kinds of builds that are available for testing in a given bucket.
+Buckets are a great way to group together similar kinds of builds (think release candidate builds, development/alpha builds, or even feature team builds) so there’s no ambiguity about the kinds of builds that are available for testing in a given bucket.

-All apps will come with default buckets: the Release Candidate bucket, and the Development bucket.
+All apps will come with two default buckets: the Release Candidate bucket, and the Development bucket.
 Certain users will also have Personal buckets created by default.

 Bucket settings